 Dandelion plant, depending on which parts are used have different medicinal properties.
 Leaf has diuretic and mild laxative properties.
 Dandelion root is more bitter thus increases bile flow and bile production.
 One of my favourite herbs when there is liver insufficiency, poor digestion or constipation.
 You may add few fresh young dandelion leafs to your garden salad or green juice.

 Lavender herbal tea or tincture if prescribed by a naturopath internally stimulates digestion and relaxes.
 Traditionally used for anxiety and depression.
-Lavender can be use as pot poury, fresh or dried flowers infused as relaxing tea
+Dried or fresh lavender can be used as pot puri or infused as a relaxing tea.

 Violet herbal tea or tincture of violet is great expectorant, soothing, increase sweating and traditionally used for its anti-tumor properties.
 Flowers and young leaves can be added to garnish garden salad.